 HOW DO I KNOW IF MY DOCTOR HAS COMMITTED MEDICAL MALPRACTICE?

-WHO WILL BE HELD RESPONSIBLE FOR MY MEDICAL MALPRACTICE CASE?
+WHO WILL BE HELD RESPONSIBLE FOR YOUR MEDICAL MALPRACTICE CASE?

-In the event of medical malpractice, health care providers can be held responsible as well as the institutions they are affiliated with.
+Health care providers can bear responsibility in cases of medical malpractice, along with the institutions they have affiliations with.
 An experienced medical malpractice attorney will be able to identify ALL parties who are responsible.

 WHAT IS THE STATUTE OF LIMITATIONS FOR MEDICAL MALPRACTICE LAWSUITS?

 Two years is the general time limit for filing suit for injury or death in Illinois.
 However, there are many nuances that apply to medical malpractice statutes of limitation.
-The statute of limitations for medical malpractice lawsuits is from one to seven years depending on the facts of the case.
-It is best to contact a personal injury attorney in order to consult with an attorney who will guide your case through the gauntlet of applicable statutes of limitations.
+The statute of limitations for medical malpractice lawsuits is from 1-7 years depending on the facts of the case.
+It’s best to contact a personal injury attorney who will guide your case through the gauntlet statutes of limitations.

 WHAT SHOULD I DO IF I HAVE A SUSPICION THAT ONE OF MY HEALTHCARE PROVIDERS HAS COMMITTED MEDICAL MALPRACTICE?

-One of the most important things to do in the event of a suspected medical malpractice is to avoid outright accusations toward your healthcare provider.
-Make sure that you request your medical records and then consult an experienced medical malpractice attorney to review the records and provide guidance on your potential cause of action.
+One of the most important things to do in the event of a suspected medical malpractice is to avoid accusations.
+Make sure that you request your medical records and then consult an experienced medical malpractice attorney to review.
+Once reviewed, the attorny will be able to provide guidance on your potential cause of action.

-WHAT IF I SIGNED A CONSENT FORM OR A WAIVER, DOES THAT MEAN I HAVE WAIVED MY RIGHT TO BRING A MEDICAL MALPRACTICE CLAIM?
+WHAT IF I SIGNED A CONSENT FORM?
+DOES THAT MEAN I HAVE WAIVED MY RIGHT TO BRING A MEDICAL MALPRACTICE CLAIM?

-Signing a consent form means you have acknowledged that there are known risks associated with your medical treatment.
-A signed consent form does not mean that you have consented to medical treatment below the applicable standard of care owed by all healthcare providers to their patients.
+Signing a consent form acknowledges your awareness of the known risks associated with your medical treatment.
+A signed consent form does not mean that you have consented to medical treatment below the applicable standard of care.

-ARE AMOUNTS RECOVERED FOR MEDICAL MALPRACTICE CLAIMS TAXABLE?
+ARE AMOUNTS RECOVERED FOR MEDICAL MALPRACTICE CLAIMS TAXABLE IN CHICAGO, ILLINOIS?

 Amounts recovered from medical malpractice lawsuits are generally not taxable.

 All patients have a legal right to obtain a copy of their medical records.
-These requests should be made in writing and must include details like the patient's social security number, address, date of birth, etc. Requesting medical records can be very timely and may require payment of fees to the records department providing the records.
+Make these requests in writing and include the following details: patient’s social security number, address, date of birth, etc. Requesting medical records can be very timely and may require payment of fees to the records department providing the records.